edsonportosilva/OptiCommPy/paper/paper.md

 Finally, the `utils` and the `plot` sub-packages provide functions that implement a few general utilities and custom plotting functions to visualize signals (eyediagram plots, constellation plots, etc).

 # Basic example of usage
 In this section, a basic illustrative example of the usage of the OptiCommPy package is presented.
 A schematic for the transmission system being simulated is shown in Figure 2.
 It consists of a 10~Gb/s NRZ OOK transmission over 100~km of optical fiber with direct detection at the receiver assuming a photodiode with 10 GHz of bandwidth.
 The fiber channel is modeled as a linear propagation medium exhibiting loss and chromatic dispersion.
-All the simulation parameters are listed in Table~\ref{tab:simparam}.
+All the simulation parameters are listed in Table 1.

 ![Schematic of the basic IM/DD simulation.
 The eye diagrams displayed are generated from the simulation data using the `optic.plot.eyediagram` function available in the package.](BasicIMDD.png)

+Table 1: simulation parameters.
 | Parameter                                 | Value          |
 |-------------------------------------------|----------------|
 | Order of the modulation format ($M$)      | 2              |